ajamiscoding/testingtocode/readme.md

-Hello I'm Ahmet, Mechatronics Engneering Student at ITU
+Hello I'm Ahmet, Msc of Mechatronics Engneering Student at ITU